samuelthomas2774/nxapi-znca-api/docs/public-api-terms.md

 - The `timestamp` and `request_id` fields *should not* be sent (from 2.12.0, these will not work)
 - The `User-Agent` header *must* be sent and *must* contain your project's name and version, and contact details
     - The preferred format is `project/version (+url)`, e.g. `nxapi/1.0.0 (+https://github.com/samuelthomas2774/nxapi)`; libraries that use the API should include a User-Agent component for both the library and the dependent software, e.g. `library/1.0.0 (...) nxapi/1.0.0 (...)`
+- The client *must* authenticate to the API using credentials obtained via [nxapi-auth](https://nxapi-auth.fancy.org.uk)
+    - Authentication using user credentials/authorisation is not required
+    - For confidential clients, i.e. clients that access the API via the developer's server, authentication must use a client secret or client attestation
+    - For public clients, i.e. clients that access the API via the user's device, authentication may optionally use a client attestation or only the client identifier
+    - The token should not be stored and can only be used by a single Coral user
+    - The token should be refreshed using the returned refresh token when it expires if the client is still using the API
 - The client *should* attempt to imitate Nintendo's official apps as closely as possible
-- Where the below requirements include informing the user that account tokens are sent to any non-Nintendo service, including this API and the service itself, the client/service *must* do so *before* asking the user to sign in using their Nintendo Account, and *must* require the user to explicitly acknowledge this before contacting non-Nintendo services
+- Where the below requirements include informing the user that data is sent to any non-Nintendo service, including this API and the service itself, the client/service *must* do so *before* asking the user to sign in using their Nintendo Account, and *must* require the user to explicitly acknowledge this before contacting non-Nintendo services
+- The client *must* cache tokens for their full validity period, unless deletion is requested, or access is no longer required, and *must* only renew tokens as Nintendo's official apps/web services do
 - You may want to include a link to [docs/end-user-help.md](./end-user-help.md)
-- The client *must* cache tokens for their full validity period, unless deletion is requested, or access is no longer required, and *must* only renew tokens as Nintendo's official apps/web services do

 For clients that authenticate using a user's account:

-- The client *must* inform the user that their Nintendo Account id_token (and, if applicable, coral token) will be sent to a third-party API
+- The client *must* inform the user that their Nintendo Account id_token, coral token, and all data sent to and received from the Coral API will be sent to a third-party API
 - The client *must* include a link to this project

 For services that authenticate using a user's account via another server: